Fisheries trade validators

 Authorised trade validators must:

-- complete unit standard 17573 Complete the documentation requirements for the Ministry of Fisheries trade information and catch documentation scheme.
+- complete unit standard 17573: Describe and complete documentation for the trade information and catch documentation scheme.

-Once approved, we record your name and other information on a list of authorised validators and submits the list to CCSBT.
+Once approved, we record your name and other information on a list of authorised validators and submit the list to the Commission for the Conservation of Southern Bluefin Tuna.

 Who to contact

-If you have questions about authorised trade validators, email firstname.lastname@example.org
+If you have questions about the information this page, email firstname.lastname@example.org